 Sora took an unsteady step forward, and the snow crunched beneath his boots.
 He looked down at them.
 They were sturdy, black and waterproof.
 But a splash of color on the snow beside him caught his attention.
 It was scarlet, a quickly growing stain on the environment.
 As he watched, another drop joined the first, followed by several more, forming a puddle.

-All he could do was think about how comforting the blackness that crept over him was.
-It was coaxing him into sleep, and honestly, that seemed like such a great thing at the moment.
+All he could do was think about how comforting the blackness creeping over him was.
+It was coaxing him into sleep, and honestly, that seemed like such a great thing now.
 In sleep, he could forget about his worries, his new fears, the panic that was trying to engulf him, surging forth from the back of his mind.

 The last thing he saw before he gave himself over was the crimson and white glare of an ambulance, flickering through the snow and tree branches.